-If you are already paying rent where you live, it can be extremely difficult trying to gather any savings together for a mortgage deposit.
+If you are already paying rent, it can be extremely difficult to gather any savings together for a mortgage deposit.
 But saving for a bigger mortgage deposit can make a huge difference to the type of mortgage you can get and the home you can afford.

-It will take time to save up enough money to put down a mortgage deposit.
-To buy your own home, you’ll also need additional savings to cover extra costs such as legal fees, stamp duty, mortgage arrangement fees, and moving costs.
+It takes time to save up enough money to put down a mortgage deposit.
+To buy your own home, you also need additional savings to cover extra costs such as legal fees, stamp duty, mortgage arrangement fees and moving costs.

-Once you have got a mortgage, you’ll then have to make monthly repayments for around 20 to 30 years, depending on your mortgage.
-Some mortgages last for less than ten years, other higher LTV mortgages are taken out for 35 years or more.
+Once you have a mortgage, you have to make monthly repayments for around 20 to 30 years.
+Some mortgages last for less than 10 years, others are taken out for 35 years or more.

 Before you put all your savings towards a mortgage deposit, it’s a good idea to take stock of your financial circumstances.
 Questions to ask yourself include:

 How much do you earn?

 Are you employed full time or are you on a short-term contract?

 Does your income fluctuate because you are self-employed?

 Are mortgage providers likely to reject your application even if you have a large deposit?

 If the answers to these questions suggest you will struggle to get a mortgage, it might be sensible to focus on trying to improve your situation, for example by taking steps to increase your credit score.